 World Aquatics had a comprehensive and rigorous anti-doping testing programme before the World Aquatics Championships – Singapore 2025, which will be reflected in the Q3 anti-doping statistics.
 To find out more about the anti-doping programme, check out this press release.
 Additionally, during the 2025 Worlds in Singapore, World Aquatics and ITA offered media a rare look inside the doping control in-competition testing process.

-These figures reflect a coordinated international effort to promote clean sport and uphold fair play.
-The continued increase in both testing volume and geographic reach underscores World Aquatics’ commitment to safeguarding the integrity of aquatic sports.
-It also reinforces a strong dedication to transparency in the fight against doping.
+These figures reflect a coordinated international effort to promote clean sport and uphold fair play while also reinforces a strong dedication to transparency in the fight against doping.